Application for Coordination Number and Registration of Name

 - Documentation from the Swedish Migration Board, if the legal guardian(s) gained U.S. citizenship by application before July 1, 2001, to certify that he and/or she has regained Swedish citizenship.

-- Consular Report of Birth Abroad, if a Swedish citizen parent, born outside of the U.S., aquired U.S. citizenship at birth through birth abroad to a U.S. citizen parent, his/her certificate of Consular Report of Birth Abroad must be presented - in original or a notarized copy thereof (see below for important notice regarding notarized copies.)
+- Consular Report of Birth Abroad, if a Swedish citizen parent, born outside of the U.S., acquired U.S. citizenship at birth through birth abroad to a U.S. citizen parent, his/her certificate of Consular Report of Birth Abroad must be presented - in original or a notarized copy thereof (see below for important notice regarding notarized copies.)

 - Original marriage certificate, if parents or legal guardians are married (or notarized copy thereof - see below for important notice regarding notarized copies.).